Infragistics-BusinessTools/Slingshot-Documentation/docTopics/en/components/teams-starting.md

 The Owner of a team can also exclude team members from a project.
 After unfollowing a project, you will receive only notifications about tasks within this project assigned to you.

-### How can I change the team's privacy, name or description?
+### How Can I Change the Team's Privacy, Name or Description?

 If you are the Owner of a team you can change your team's settings.
 To do this, go to the team's [Overview](#how-can-i-get-visibility-over-a-team) and select the gear icon: